ECOFLOW Portable Power Station RIVER 3

 Can I charge it from my car's alternator?

 Yes, with a proper alternator charger.
 Most stations include a 12V input that runs at 100-200W when fed from a cigarette lighter socket.
 Stations with dedicated alternator chargers can pull power from a running engine at 6-8x that rate.
-Don't try to draw more than 30A continuously from a standard cigarette socket — the wiring isn't rated for it.
+Don't try to draw more than 30A continuously from a standard cigarette socket.
+The wiring isn't rated for it.

-Is LiFePO4 worth the premium?
+Is LiFePO4 worth the premium over NMC?

 For anything that lives at home, in a workshop, in a shed, or in a car: yes.
 The cycle life difference (3-5x longer) more than pays for the upfront premium over the station's life.
 For ultra-portable use where you're hiking or backpacking, NMC's weight advantage might still matter.
 All 6 picks in this guide use LiFePO4.

-Can it run a CPAP overnight?
+Can a portable power station run a CPAP overnight?

 A typical CPAP draws 30-60W average (more with a heated humidifier, less without).
 A 500Wh station runs a basic CPAP for 8-10 hours.
 A 1,000Wh station runs one with a heated humidifier for the same duration.
-Always test before relying on it — some CPAPs draw briefly higher when the humidifier element kicks in.
+Always test before relying on it.
+Some CPAPs draw briefly higher when the humidifier element kicks in.

 What about warranty in Australia?

 Most premium brands offer 5 years on the battery and 2 years on the inverter and electronics.
-Australian Consumer Law gives you additional rights — a station that fails in 18 months from "normal use" is likely covered regardless of warranty length.
+Australian Consumer Law gives you additional rights: a station that fails in 18 months from normal use is likely covered regardless of warranty length.
 Keep your purchase receipt and the original packaging if you can.

-Quality stations with LiFePO4 cells handle vibration well — these chemistries are used in EVs and industrial equipment.
+Quality stations with LiFePO4 cells handle vibration well.
+These chemistries are used in EVs and industrial equipment.
 The vulnerable parts are the AC outlet, USB ports, and screen.
-Stations with rubberised corner bumpers and recessed ports handle road abuse much better than slick "premium" designs with exposed glass and plastic.
+Stations with rubberised corner bumpers and recessed ports handle road abuse much better than slick premium designs with exposed glass and plastic.
 If road durability is a priority, look for IP-rated stations (IP54 or higher).

 How I'd choose